BrianDJackson/Azure-Cloud-setup-2021/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook.yml file to etc/ansible/roles.
+- From the Jump Box connect to the Ansible container within the Jump Box.
-- Update the /etc/ansible/ansible.cfg file to include the remote user name being used for all virtual machines on the network.
+- Create a YAML playbook file then update the /etc/ansible/ansible.cfg file to include the remote user name being used for all virtual machines on the network.
-- Run the playbook, and navigate to the web browse.
-Input http://[your.VM.IP]:5601/app/kibana to insure Kibana is functioning properly.
+- Run the YAML playbook and make corrections if any errors occur while running the playbook.

-_TODO: Answer the following questions to fill in the blanks:_
+- After successfully running the playbook, SSH into your new Ansible container to ensure that it functions.

--
+The Playbooks are the YAML files that end with the extension .yml.

-_Which file is the playbook?
+?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - Input http://[your.VM.IP]:5601/app/kibana to insure Kibana is functioning properly.